 Defence and the CDIC will progressively map and gather detailed information for each Sovereign Industrial Capability Priority, with the aim of releasing an implementation plan for each Sovereign Industrial Capability Priority from mid-2019.
 These plans will outline the desired level of sovereignty and how each capability will be developed and supported across Defence planning to maintain capacity and resilience.

-A Sovereign Industrial Capability Priority Grant will be available from the second half of 2018 to ensure Australian businesses have the capacity and resilience to support Defence’s most critical capabilities.Read more about the Sovereign Industrial Capability Priorities.
+A Sovereign Industrial Capability Priority Grant is available to ensure Australian businesses have the capacity and resilience to support Defence’s most critical capabilities.Read more about the Sovereign Industrial Capability Priorities.